The Dragon Painter: Production

 The film was produced by Hayakawa's own production company Haworth Pictures Corporation and distributed by Robertson-Cole Distributing Corporation.
 After Hayakawa starred in the critically and commercially successful film The Cheat, Aoki's film career was restricted to playing the love interest of Hayakawa in her future films.
-Aoki's off-screen image was that of a Japanese woman who had adapted herself to America middle class habits.
+Aoki's off-screen image was that of a Japanese woman who had adapted herself to American middle class habits.
 Daisuke Miyao suggests in the biography of Hayakawa Sessue Hayakawa: Silent Cinema and Transnational Stardom that the name of Piel's character might have been a mixture of names of a Japanese painter Kano and Chinese painter Indara.
 A print of the film was restored at the George Eastman House.
 In the print the hero's name is Ten-Tsuou instead of Tatsu.
 The film was publicized as showing the "exotic" Japan, its culture and landscape.
 An advertisement in Motion Picture World carried eight images of Hayakawa in kimono.